How to quantify direct correlations between variables: Introduction

 Disentangling direct from indirect correlation requires more than the bivariate distribution.
 Reichenbach's common-cause principle~\cite{reichenbach1956direction} states that a marginal correlation between $X$ and $Y$ may arise from $X\to Y$, $Y\to X$, or a common cause $Z$; conditional-independence criteria on directed acyclic graphs~\cite{hausman1999independence,GEIGER19903,lauritzen1990independence,VermaPearl1990,Koller2009probabilistic} formalise this distinction.
 For linear data the partial correlation coefficient~\cite{de2004discovery} is a mainstay of gene-network reconstruction~\cite{stuart2003gene}.
 For nonlinear data the conditional mutual information (CMI) plays the same role in systems biology~\cite{Zhang2012inferring,Liang2008gene,Zhang2015conditional}.
 Variants introduced to correct artefacts of CMI include the part mutual information (PMI)~\cite{Zhao2016part}, the multiscale association analysis~\cite{Shi2018quantifying}, and the independent conditional mutual information (ICMI)~\cite{FRzhao23}, which removes indirect paths in a two-step procedure.
 An alternative, intervention-based route is provided by Pearl's do-calculus on Bayesian networks~\cite{Pearl1988probabilistic,Pearl2009causality,Pearl2009causal,Pearl2022direct}, which yields the average causal effect (ACE) of Holland~\cite{Holland1986causal} and axiomatic quantifications of causal influence~\cite{Janzing2013quantifying}; textbook treatments are given in Refs.~\cite{Freedman2009statistical,McNamee2003confounding,Pearl2022direct,Peters2017Elements}.

 Two issues cut across the existing nonlinear measures.
-First, those built on the Kullback--Leibler divergence are unbounded, and are singular whenever the reconstructed distribution has a zero where the original does not --- a situation common with sparse data.
+First, those built on the Kullback-Leibler divergence are unbounded, and are singular whenever the reconstructed distribution has a zero where the original does not --- a situation common with sparse data.
 Second, the proposals in the literature come in seemingly unrelated flavours.
 We address both issues here.
-We show that the existing nonlinear measures fall into two families: a \emph{removal-of-direct-correlation} family (CMI, PMI, ICMI) and a \emph{do-calculus} family (ACE, NACE, do-based mutual information).
-For every Kullback--Leibler-based member of either family we introduce a Jensen--Shannon-based regularised analogue; since $\sqrt{D_{JS}}$ is a metric in $[0,1]$~\cite{Lin1991,endres2003metric}, the regularised measures are bounded and singularity-free.
+We show that the existing nonlinear measures fall into two families: a \emph{removal-of-direct-correlation} family (CMI, PMI, ICMI) and a \emph{do-calculus} family (ACE, Normalized ACE, do-based mutual information).
+For every Kullback-Leibler-based member of either family we introduce a Jensen-Shannon-based regularised analogue; since the square root of the Jensen-Shannon (JS) divergence $\sqrt{D_{JS}}$ is a metric in $[0,1]$~\cite{Lin1991,endres2003metric}, the regularised measures are bounded and singularity-free.
 We further analyze the \emph{achievable upper bound} of each regularised measure under the observed marginals, which is in general strictly below $1$ and depends on the alphabet size.
 The measures are compared on a decision-making toy model (Sec.~\ref{sec:dm}) and on three public real datasets (Sec.~\ref{sec:applications}), with bootstrap $95\%$ confidence intervals.

-The presence of correlation between two variables does not mean that there is a causal relation between them.
-Even direct correlation does not necessarily imply a causal relation.
-We shall illustrate this later.